top of page

 Maui has the best of everything Hawaii has to offer - beautiful beaches (the most miles of swimmable beaches in Hawaii), lush valleys and rainforests, volcanic landscapes, rich culture and culinary delights - all packaged into a sophisticated tropical paradise with down-home appeal.

-Maui has no shortage of beautiful oceanfront resorts with amazing amenities to keep you entertained when you aren't out exploring.
-If you like a more peaceful vacation with beautiful beaches, the Wailea area is right for you.
-If you like things more lively, Ka'anapali Beach and Lahaina are great choices.
+Maui is my favorite island for first-time visitors, because it's easy to get around and it has no shortage of beautiful oceanfront resorts with amazing amenities to keep you entertained when you aren't out exploring.
+If you like a more peaceful and luxurious vacation with beautiful beaches, the Wailea area is right for you.
+If you're on a budget and like things more lively, Ka'anapali Beach is a great choice.

 Read on for favorite Maui adventures!